-HB 137, as proposed by Representative Bernadette Kennedy would amend Section 2151.42 of the Ohio Revised Code to make municipal and county police officers mandatory reporters of abuse and neglect.
+HB 137, as proposed by Representative Bernadette Kennedy was signed into law on March 20, 2019.
+This bill amended Section 2151.42 of the Ohio Revised Code to make municipal and county police officers mandatory reporters of abuse and neglect.

 Mandated reporters are required to make a report of suspected abuse when they have reasonable cause to suspect that a child or teenager is a victim of abuse.
 Every state has in our nation has statutes identifying which professionals who have frequent contact with children and teens are required to report suspected maltreatment.